hardiksh28/Todo-CLI/README.md

-# Todo-CLI
-A simple Todo CLI with the use of javascript.
 # CLI Todo

 A simple command-line Todo application built with Node.js and Commander.
 Stores todos in a local 'todos.json' file.